LeoNatan/LNExtensionExecutor/README.md

 ## Extension Bundle Identifier Discovery

 Discovering the actual extension identifiers can be difficult.
-To assist with this task, the included example projects helps you by setting a text field to the extension identifier you select in a `UIActivityViewController`.
+To assist with this task, the included example project helps you by setting a text field to the extension identifier you select in a `UIActivityViewController`.
 This identifier can then be copied and used inside your app.